Single-Course Engelsk 5 ECTS

 Overall Course Objectives

-To give the students an overview of the main types of small organic molecules and proteins that living organisms such as microorganisms and plants can biosynthesize, and how they can be extracted and prepared for chemical analysis.
+To give the students an overview of the main types of small organic molecules, proteins, and post-translational modifications that living organisms such as microorganisms, plants, and mammalian cells can biosynthesize, and how they can be extracted and prepared for chemical and quantitative analysis.
 The major objective of the course is to give the students a solid understanding of chromatographic based analytical methods with special emphasis on analysis and detection of both known and unknown compounds by interpretation of mass spectrometric data.
-The course aims broadly at students studying biotechnology, organic chemistry and pharmatechnology, who want to strengthen their analytical chemical knowledge.
+Up-to-date mass spectrometry-based proteomics techniques will also be presented and discussed.
+The course aims broadly at students studying biotechnology, organic chemistry and pharma technology, who want to strengthen their analytical chemical knowledge and learn about modern mass spectrometry-based proteomics methods, applications and data processing.

 Learning Objectives